pengsida/.vim/README.md

 sudo apt-get install ack-grep
 ```

-To use vim-autoformat, you need to install autopep8 and make sure that it works on ubuntu:
+To use vim-autoformat, you need to install yapf:

 ```
-sudo apt-get install python-autopep8
+pip install yapf
 ```

 Choose the latex compiler in `~/.vim/bundle/vim-latex/ftplugin/latex-suite`: